About Class 2

 - count in 2, 5 and 10

-- and know their number bonds to 10 (pairs of numbers that make 10) and then to 20.
+- know their number bonds to 10 (pairs of numbers that make a bigger number, eg 3 and 2 make 5)

 - Doubling and halving